shaan11s/soccer-yolo-tracking/readme.md

-# SoccerNet YOLOv8 Tracking Project
+# Soccer YOLOv8 Tracking Project

-This project uses **YOLOv8** to detect and track soccer players, referees, and the ball in match footage from the **SoccerNet** dataset.
+This project uses **YOLOv8** to detect and track soccer players, referees, and the ball in match footage from a **SoccerNet** and **Kaggle** dataset.
 The goal is to enable free and accurate soccer analytics through computer vision.

 ![Working Example](images/working-example-1.png)